 1 1 to

-lwrf/ topic switches on plug 1 while publishing
+lwrf/ topic will switch on plug 1 while publishing

 1 0 switches off plug 1.

-To reset the plug and delete all pairing press and hold the pairing button to enter pairing mode then press and hold again to erase memory then press (don’t hold) once to confirm.
+To reset the plug and delete all pairing: firstly, press and hold the pairing button to enter pairing mode; secondly, press and hold again to erase memory; lastly, press (but don’t hold) once to confirm.
 For plugs without a pairing button turn on the plug from the mains power then in the first few seconds press the ‘all off’ button on the RF remote.

-Note: The OOK RF protocol by it’s simplistic nature is not particularly secure, we would not recommend controlling anything you don’t mind getting accidently switched.
+Note: The OOK RF protocol by its simplistic nature is not particularly secure, we would not recommend controlling anything you do not mind getting accidently switched.
 For critical switching applications and when more control (e.g. state feedback) is required we recomend using MQTT WiFi Relay Thermostat.